Jaimeloeuf/SS/spec.md

 - Should we enforce explicit typing?
 Or can we have type inference??
     - esp needed for things like getting a value out from a object
     - but if all the structs have fixed schema, shouldnt we be able to know the type too?
+- Types on the left hand side like TS and other languages that support Type inference.

 ### Primitives
 <!-- consider using this type of int format instead? -->
 - void? undefined? null?
 Optional?